rs-2206/SmartStore-WebApplication/README.md

 •	User can view the total summary of the order, total cost, and cost of each product.

-•	He can chode the payment method and place an order.
+•	He can chose the payment method and place an order.

 # Add to Wishlist